 Have you ever wondered who invented the humble sewing machine?
 Being a professional sewer I thought I’d do a little research and share my findings.

-The discovery that this everyday object emerged from very complicated origins was surprising.
+The discovery that this everyday object emerged from very complicated origins may surprise you.

 1755 – Charles Fredrick Wiesenthal invented the first known mechanical device for sewing.
 He was awarded a British patent for his invention.

 1790 – Thomas Saint is credited with the invention the first sewing machine design using a basic chain stitch.
 Unfortunately, he did not market or advertise his invention.

 1804 – a sewing machine was built by the Englishmen, Thomas Stone and James Henderson, also in this year, a machine for embroidery was constructed by John Duncan in Scotland.
 Sadly, neither of these machines were successful.